I think you’ll agree with me when I say:

 Here’s a quick 2 step process to get the ball rolling…

 Step 1: Set the thermostat at least 5 degrees higher or lower than your normal setting, depending on the season.
-Set it 5 degrees lower during cooling season.
+Set it 5 degrees lower during the cooling season.
 Check that the device comes on.

 Step 2: Check that the thermostat is correctly set to “Heat” or “Cool”.
 Check that the main circuit breaker for the air conditioner is in the “On” position.